mscottfowler/2023mscottfowler.com/_posts/2023-05-21-ixdf-june-meetup.md

 </figure>

 Hi IxDF NW Arkansas, let’s meet up, share UX design insights and resources, discuss UX problems you are facing now, or just chat.
+Maybe do a little bit of karaoke this time?
+Maybe I'll do some Barry Manilow for everyone.
+"Her name was Lola, she was a showgirl."
+LOL.

 Location
 : Aloft Rogers